bpg/terraform-provider-proxmox/CONTRIBUTING.md

 Please use the `scope` field to indicate the area of the codebase that is being changed.
-For example, `vm` for changes in the Virtual Machine resource, or `lcx` for changes in the Container resource:
+For example, `vm` for changes in the Virtual Machine resource, or `lcx` for changes in the Container resource.

+Common scopes are:

+- `vm` - Virtual Machine resources
+- `lcx` - Container resources
+- `provider` - Provider configuration and resources
+- `core` - Core libraries and utilities
+- `docs` - Documentation
+- `ci` - Continuous Integration / Actions / GitHub Workflows

+Please use lowercase for the description and do not end it with a period.

+For example:

 ```
 feat(vm): add support for the `clone` operation